Nobahle/digital-portfolio-work-readiness/workplace-etiquette/Reflection.md

-**Situation:** I led a group in completing the WIL management system project.
+**Situation:**
+Throughout our WIL project, I was responsible for ensuring that the team maintained professional behavior and met deadlines.

+**Task:**
-**Task:** To demonstrate professional behavior in all meetings and interactions.
+My objective was to demonstrate leadership, respect, and professionalism in all our group interactions.

-**Action:** I maintain punctuality, follow up professionally, and communicate respectfully with all team members.

-**Result:** My team stayed organized, tasks were completed on time, and I strengthened my workplace etiquette skills.
+**Action:**
+I promoted punctuality, encouraged teamwork, delegated tasks fairly, and maintained open communication.
+I also modeled professional behavior during meetings and presentations.

+**Result:**
+This experience helped me develop leadership discipline, teamwork, and accountability — key traits for any professional environment.